 Based on experiments, Bushmakin and Kish (1957) argued that for the mixture methyl acetate-chloroformmethanol the boundaries of simple distillation regions run along the projections of the flexures in the boiling temperature surface on the plane of the composition triangle "within the limits of the experimental accuracy".
 However, they did not describe how they localized the flexures, nor did they give a quantitative comparison of the path of the boiling temperature surface flexures and the simple distillation region boundaries.
-It should be noted that Bushmakin and Kish did not vigorously claim the identity of the boundaries with the flexures in the boiling temperature surface in the general case, but wrote about the correspondence between them (Bushmakin and Molodenko, 1957).
-Nevertheless, these papers supported the hypothesis by Reinders and De Minjer resulting in its added confidence.
-Numerous attempts were subsequently made to prove the identity of the simple distillation boundaries with the flexures in this problem is understandable.
+It should be noted that Bushmakin and Kish did not vigorously claim the identity of the boundaries with the flexures in the boiling temperature surface in the general case, but wrote about the correspondence between them (Bushmakin & Molodenko, 1957).
+Nevertheless, these papers supported the hypothesis by Reinders and DeMinjer resulting in its added confidence.
+Numerous attempts were subsequently made to prove the identity of the simple distillation boundaries with the flexures in the boiling temperature surface.
+The interest in this problem is understandable.
 Although a separatrix is the singular line of the residue curve family, its equation is not distinct from the equation of the ordinary residue curves.
-Under integration of Equation (7), the separatrix can be localized only as a line which arrives at ε -vicinity of a saddle at $\tau \to -\infty$.
+Under integration of Eq.
+(7), the separatrix can be localized only as a line which arrives at ε -vicinity of a saddle at $\tau \to \infty$, or, starts from ε -vicinity of a saddle at $\tau \to -\infty$.
 In other words, the localization is only approximate.
 If the separatrix had the specific property that it coincides with the flexure of the boiling temperature function it could be exactly localized in a simple way.